 What is the difference between dropping and withdrawing from a course?

 Dropping a course and withdrawing from a course are essentially the same thing.
 Both of these will officially remove you from the course.
 There is a set time period called add/drop at the beginning of the semester where you can drop a course and it will not be noted on your college transcript.

 Withdrawing from a course is essentially dropping the course after the add/drop period ends.
 If you withdraw from a course, a “W” designation will be listed on your official college transcript.
 The “W” simply means that you have withdrawn from the course and is not a grade or that you failed.
 There are specific deadlines for both dropping and withdrawing from a course that vary from semester to semester.
 View the Academic Calendar.
 For Concurrent Enrollment courses please talk with your school counselor.

 You have all the same services available to you as a traditional UMPI students.
 These include tutoring, the Writing Center, and Student Support Services.

 I need a tutor but I can't go to campus

-Aspirations and dual enrollment students will have access to online tutoring through Net Tutor.
+Aspirations and Concurrent Enrollment students will have access to online tutoring through Net Tutor.
 Net Tutor offers several ways to connect for help including live conversations with knowledgeable tutors.
 This serviced is accessed through your MaineStreet account once you are registered.
 If you would like to schedule a tutoring appointment with UMPI tutors, please contact the UMPI Tutoring Center.

 Why am I still being charged for a course even though I withdrew?